-- MACROID points to a group of signatures; there can be at most 32 macro groups. - In the example, MACROID is 12 and both D1 and D2 are members of macro group 12.
-D3 is a member of separate macro group 30. - {min-max} specifies the offset range at which one of the group signatures should match; the offset range is relative to the starting offset of the preceding subsignature.
-This means a macro subsignature cannot be the first subsignature. - In the example, {min-max} is {6-7} and it is relative to the start of a 616161 match. - For more information and examples please see https://wwws.clamav.net/bugzilla/show\bug.cgi?id=164.
+- MACROID points to a group of signatures and {min-max} specifies the offset range at which one of the group signatures should match. - The range is calculated against the match offset of the previous subsignature. - The macro subsignature makes its preceding subsignature considered a match only if both of them get matched. - For more information and examples please see https://wwws.clamav.net/bugzilla/show_bug.cgi?id=164.